Jaybur1/ChartBuilder/README.md

 Please insert the label and then the value separeted with space.
 For example: label value label value

-Or if you dont need labels you can just put the values separeted with space.
-For example: value value value

 2. Value type input:
 You can choose any value type you want
 For example: %